Sarit Kattan Gribetz

 Sarit has also written about a set of satirical texts from the medieval period called Toledot Yeshu

-that tell the story of Jesus’ life from a Jewish (and anti-Christian) perspective, and has explored the intersection of polemic and parody, the literary and cultural consequences of interreligious tension, the dynamic between oral and written transmission, and the history of Jewish representations of Christianity.
+that tells the story of Jesus’ life from a Jewish (and anti-Christian) perspective, and has explored the intersection of polemic and parody, the literary and cultural consequences of interreligious tension, the dynamic between oral and written transmission, and the history of Jewish representations of Christianity.

 One of the questions that most interests Sarit at the moment is: which texts might have been read by women in antiquity, and how might our readings of these texts change when we imagine women as part of the intended (or actual) audiences?
 She has begun working on a historical and methodological study of women’s roles as copyists, patrons, authors, and readers in ancient Jewish and Christian scholastic culture and the complicated place of gender in ancient discourses about learning.